Pumpkin. Pie. Parfaits!

 - Pinch sea salt

-- If you haven't already, prepare pumpkin butter and coconut whipped cream and place in plastic freezer bags (or piping bags) and set in the refrigerator to chill.
+- If you haven't already, prepare pumpkin butter and coconut whipped cream.
+Place in plastic freezer bags (or piping bags) and set in the refrigerator to chill.
 When ready to assemble, snip the corner for easy assembly.

 - Add rolled oats, salt, coconut sugar, cinnamon, and pumpkin pie spice to a mixing bowl and stir.